 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On August 4 the Church remembers the Seven Holy Youths of Ephesus, often referred as the Seven Sleepers.
-They lived in the third century.
+The Seven Holy Youths of Ephesus, often referred as the Seven Sleepers, lived in the third century.

 All seven young men were the sons of a highly-placed official in the court of the Roman Emperor Decius.
 They themselves were soldiers in the emperor's army.
 This made them more visible than many other citizens might have been, and they had the very serious problem of being sincere Christians.
 Decius regarded Christianity as a threat to the empire, and instituted persecutions of Christians more than once during his reign of only a few years.
 He even used them as scapegoats for a plague that struck Rome, killing nearly 5000 a day.